Lars Bender: International career

 He was part of the German under-19 side that won the 2008 UEFA European Under-19 Football Championship.
 He and his twin Sven were named jointly as players of the tournament.

 Bender was chosen as part of Germany's 23-man squad for Euro 2012.
 He scored an 80th-minute winner in the final group game against Denmark.

 On 29 May 2013, Bender scored twice in a 4–2 win over Ecuador.

 He was named in Germany's provisional 30-man squad for the 2014 FIFA World Cup, but withdrew on 23 May following a thigh injury in training.
 Manager Joachim Löw said, "I feel personally very sorry for Lars because I know how much he wanted to be in Brazil, when a player is ruled out so close before a tournament then it is very disappointing for everyone".
 He played his last internationals for Germany in late 2014.

 Lars was part of the Germany Olympic football team for Rio along with his twin and Nils Petersen who were the three selected over 23 years old players, winning the silver medal.

 Style of play

 Bender normally played as a defensive midfielder or right-back.
 He was primarily known for his all-action style and possessed good tackling, passing and ball interception.

 Coaching career

 In June 2022, the German Football Association appointed him as the new assistant coach of the German U-15 national team.

-He became manager of Wacker Burghausen in the German fourth divsion on January 2025.
+Bender became manager of SV Wacker Burghausen in the German fourth division in January 2025, ahead of the 2025–26 season.

+In May 2026, he was appointed as head coach of the under-17s category of Bundesliga giants Bayern Munich ahead of the 2026–27 season.